B2B keyword research is broken. Here’s how I plan to fix it.

 It used to take me 15+ hours to do comprehensive keyword research for a new B2B client — research that formed the basis of a strategic content plan designed to drive revenue.

-Now it takes me less than 30 minutes, and sometimes as little as 10.
+Now it takes me less than 30 minutes.
 But this isn’t the case for most B2B SEOs.

-Here’s what consultants in my network have told me recently when we’ve talked about how time consuming and painful it is to do keyword research for B2B:
+Here’s what consultants in my network have told me recently when we talked about how time consuming and painful it is to do keyword research for B2B:

 “Keyword research is a rate limiting step.
 Even if I cluster them well, I still have to go through 30,000 rows to make sense of whether each one’s a good keyword or not.
 It takes 30-40 hours, start to end.
 It directly impacts my ability to take on more clients.”